 Second-tier city residents

 The number of customers from second-tier cities is also growing.
-While those from first-tier cities often turn to plastic surgery for stress-related issues, such as early aging, hair loss, and obesity, customers from second-tier cities undergo plastic surgery for improving sexual attraction.
+While those from first-tier cities often turn to plastic surgery for stress-related issues, such as early aging, hair loss, and obesity (which is increasingly prevalent in China), customers from second-tier cities undergo plastic surgery for improving sexual attraction.
 The market has also experienced a growing number of male customers in recent years.
 In 2018, approximately 15% of the total plastic surgery market in China value was dominated by male patients.
 Popular plastic surgery procedures among male consumers include hair transplant, eye bag removal, and acne treatment.
 Just like women, most male patients turn to plastic surgeries in their 20s to improve their professional and love life.

 Driving forces of the plastic surgery market in China reflect a more sophisticated way of life